Category: A group of biblical books that have a similar literary genre or main themes and have been placed together as a major section of the Bible.

 Rebuilding of the Wall

-Though not approved by Persian King Artaxerxes, Nehemiah rebuilds Jerusalem's walls and trusts in God.
-The construction is completed, dedicated, and the Jews praise God.
+Persian King Artaxerxes allowed Nehemiah to return Jerusalem and rebuild the walls.
+Nehemiah trusts in God, the construction is completed, dedicated, and the Jews corporately praise God.

 After hearing the Torah, the Jewish people realize the sins they committed and immediately address them.
 They repent, swearing an oath to follow God's laws.